-With recent concerns about the spread of coronavirus, please be aware that West Catholic and diocesan administrators are in close contact with our local (county), state and federal (CDC) public health organizations and we are following their recommendations carefully.
-Please continue to monitor this page for the latest information.
+West Catholic and diocesan administrators are in close contact with our local (county), state and federal (CDC) public health organizations and we are following their recommendations carefully.
+We ask that you continue to monitor this page for the latest information.

 - Wash your hands frequently.

 - Use hand sanitizer as a supplement to hand washing.